PhotonVision/photonvision/docs/source/docs/advanced-installation/sw_install/romi.md

 SSH into the Raspberry Pi (using Windows command line, or a tool like [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/) ) at the Romi's default address `10.0.0.2`.
 The default user is `pi`, and the password is `raspberry`.

 :::..
-The following paragraph can be restored when (if) WPILibPi is becomes compatible with the current version of PhotonVision.
+The following paragraph can be restored when WPILibPi is becomes compatible with the current version of PhotonVision.
 :::..
 Follow the process for installing PhotonVision on {ref}`"Other Debian-Based Co-Processor Installation" <docs/advanced-installation/sw_install/other-coprocessors:Other Debian-Based Co-Processor Installation>`.
 As it mentions, this will require an internet connection so connecting the Raspberry Pi to an internet-connected router via an Ethernet cable will be the easiest solution.
 The pi must remain writable while you are following these steps!

 :::..Temporary instructions explaiining how to install the older version of PhotonVision on a Romi.
 Remove when no longer needed.